sebw/blog.wains.be/content/about.md

 ## Disclaimers

-- Opinions expressed here represent my own and not those of my employer
+- This is a personal blog that is not related to my employer
 - This site doesn't use third party cookies
 - The search function requires Javascript
 - The comment function requires Javascript and store a cookie to work
-- I do not collect statistics from my visitors, I actually have no idea at the number of visitors I get
+- I do not collect statistics from my visitors (I actually have no idea how many visitors I get)
 - The site can work with Javascript and cookies disabled.
 Search and comments will not work.

+## A bit more about me

+### Infrastructure Nerd

+I like building simple, fast, powerful, resilient, secure and automated infrastructures.
+Preferably based on open tools and protocols.
+I care about security and privacy (without specifically being an expert).

+### Automation Nerd

+I automate things whenever I can!
+I'm a big fan of IT and home automation tools.
+I've used many: [Ansible], [Terraform], [SaltStack], [Node-RED], [Home Assistant], [Domoticz], [Automagic], [MacroDroid], etc.

+### Linux Nerd

+I'm a heavy keyboard user and as such, [bspwm] is my current window manager.
+I  wrote about my [bspwm](https://blog.wains.be/2021/2021-10-10-my-desktop-environment/) desktop environment.
+Before that I've used [i3wm] for about 6 years and wrote about it [here](https://blog.wains.be/2019/2019-12-11-my-linux-desktop-environment/).
+I use [Ulauncher] with workflows to automate things around the desktop and around the house.

+### Besides computers

+When I'm not busy at the computer, I travel, hike, ski, watch IT Crowd, camp out and take photos.

+### Personality

+I'm an [INTJ]: INTJs are known as the "Systems Builders" of the types, perhaps in part because they possess the unusual trait of combining imagination and reliability. ~ [Marina Margaret Heiss](http://typelogic.com/intj.html)

-## Talks and conferences
+### Talks and conferences

-2017-04-20: I talked about [Salt] at [Jeudis du Libre] conference.
+2017-04-20: I talked about [SaltStack] at [Jeudis du Libre] conference.
 Check my [Github] for the decks.

 2020-06-10: I talked about [Red Hat Consulting Services] and [Ansible] at **Ansible Automates EMEA 2020**.